OPEN SET Privacy FAQ

 Can someone on set opt-out of using OPEN SET Devices?

-Yes.
-Contact tracing and physical distancing solutions are most effective when the majority (> 60%) of the people on set use OPEN SET Devices, where a community of people must collaborate together to reduce the spread of disease.
+This decision is left to the Health Safety Manager.
+Contact tracing and physical distancing solutions, however, are most effective when the majority of the people on set use OPEN SET Devices and where a community of people must collaborate together to reduce the spread of disease.
 If a person on set does not wish to use an OPEN SET device, however, they have the ability to opt-out.

 Can users opt-out of data being sent off of the device?

 Yes.
-Users who do not wish to transmit the data off the device can either not use the device or choose to delete the data (iPhone 11 Settings; Wristband long press for > 20seconds)
+Users who do not wish to transmit the data off the device can choose not use the device if their Health Safety Manager permits this.

 Can the data be used for any other reason other than COVID-19 Safety?